mariuszgromada/MathParser.org-mXparser/README.md

     e.calculate();
 :+1:

-## mXparser i cool!
+## mXparser is cool!
 But this is only the begging, we are just warming up!

 #### _[iterated operators]_ You want to play with iterated operators...
     Expression e = new Expression("sum(i, 1, 10, 2*i^2 + pi)");